igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 affecting other streams, and without a risk of exceeding its stream or connection flow control credits.

+The flow control is the most complex part of the proposal.
+The flow control has two goals:

+1. Allow the sender to notify the receiver about unsent bytes past Sent Data, requesting that the receiver advance its stream and connection flow control windows to accomodate skipping Unsent Bytes.
+That needs to be done without blocking the rest of the streams for an rtt (until the sender receives a corresponding MAX_DATA frame).

+2. Ensure that the connection flow control credits designated for skipping unsent bytes cannot be used to send stream data on other streams.

 Sender Flow Control    {#flow-control-sender}
 -------------------

-When an ACK frame is received for a packet containing a MIN_STREAM_OFFSET frame, and the current Largest Data Sent of the stream is smaller than Min Stream Offset of the acknowledged MIN_STREAM_OFFSET frame, the Largest Data Sent is advanced to the Min Stream Offset.
+When an ACK frame is received for a packet containing a MIN_STREAM_OFFSET frame and the current Largest Data Sent of the stream is smaller than Min Stream Offset of the acknowledged MIN_STREAM_OFFSET frame, the Largest Data Sent is advanced to the Min Stream Offset.
 Note that this can only happen, when Unsent Bytes is